perticascatalin/Research/RelationalPROG/in_depth.md

 - f, g can be MLPs
 - RN end-to-end differentiable

 For our purposes, we will focus on how the visual question answering task is performed.
 Thus, the first step is to examine what constitutes an object in the context of RNs.

+Since we are dealing with images (2-dimensional matrices), the objects could be sets of pixels extracted from the image.
+However, the RN model is intended to work on general objects.
+This means that we should not enforce extracting a region from an image and labeling it as an object because it would impose the definition of the object to be limited to the results provided by the region extraction algorithm.

+The way this is dealt with is by using image embeddings.
+The images are processed using CNNs which create feature maps internally.
+The objects are then represented by feature map vectors.
+Assuming k feature maps (filters), each with d x d pixels, then one object is comprised of k values corresponding to the same location pixel in every feature map.

+Thus, an object could comprise:

+- the background
+- particular physical objects
+- a texture
+- conjuctions of physical objects

 Sample open source [code](https://github.com/clvrai/Relation-Network-Tensorflow) applying RN to the Sort-of-CLEVR dataset.